paynow/Paynow-PHP-SDK/README.md

 ---
 ---

+# Or

-**Or** alternatively, if you do not have composer installed, use the autoloader file included with the library
+Alternatively, if you do not have composer installed, [first download the library here](https://gitlab.com/paynow-developer-hub/Paynow-PHP-SDK/-/archive/master/Paynow-PHP-SDK-master.zip).
+And include the autoloader file included with the library

 ```php
 <?php